boce1/pendulum_c/README.md

 or oppening the program from the file explorer

 Note: SDL library in this repo is only compatable with Windows.
+In order to compile this MinGW needs to be installed.

 To clean object files and executable file run: